 Why do your estate planning with an Elder Law Attorney?

 Elder Law attorney’s not only prepare estate planning documents, they use them.
 Here at Tabory Law we have seen estate plans that work exceptionally well and some that miss the mark.
 Not necessarily because it was a bad estate plan, but because it did not address incapacity or illness of the planning party their spouse or children.
 Additionally, changes to tax law and guardianship law and Medicaid all have an impact on how your plan will work.

 Estate Planning is not a one-time event.
 You should review your plan every 3 to 5 years because even if your situation has not changed much, the situation of your loved ones might have.

-The first step toward preparing for the future is simple: Call 913-213-6585 or reach out to me online for a no-obligation consultation.
+The first step toward preparing for the future is simple: Call 913-213-6585 or reach out to me online.
 We can then discuss next steps for creating an estate plan that fits your needs.